LAZ-695: Fifth prototype

 The fifth prototype is considered to be the direct precursor of the first serial LAZ-695.
-The only detail that reveals the bus as a prototype, is the absence of the tinting of the roof panes.
-In summer 1957 a little serial production began when about 100 buses were ordered for the festival of young and students in Moscow.
-The bus nickname “Festival” was derived from this event.
+The only detail that reveals the bus as a prototype is the absence of the tinting of the roof panes.
+In summer 1957 a little serial production began when about 100 buses were ordered for a festival of the youth and students in Moscow.
+The bus' nickname “Festival” was derived from this event.
 The main part was produced in the second half of the year 1957.
-In the whole year, there were produced 303 units.
-The serial production continued until May 1958 and according to some data, there were produced about 1000 buses.
-After the bus front design was changed and many functionless and decorative details were removed, like the “Lviv” lettering and the false radiator grille.
+For the whole year, 303 units were produced.
+The serial production continued until May 1958 and according to some data, about 1000 buses were built.
+After this, the bus front design was changed and many functionless and decorative details were removed, including the "Lviv" lettering and the false radiator grille.

-One exemplar of the LAZ-695 “Festival” remained until our days and was restored in the Moscow city transport museum.
+One example of the LAZ-695 “Festival” remained until today and was restored in the Moscow city transport museum.

 Sixth prototype

-Parallel to the serial production of the LAZ-695 “Festival”, in summer 1957, the constructors from LAZ also created a further prototype of the suburban modification.
-The sixth prototype had a different front roof window with two panes instead of three and a single panorama window.
-(The older prototypes had a double front window.)
+Parallel to the serial production of the LAZ-695 “Festival”, in summer 1957, the engineers from LAZ also created another prototype with suburban modifications.
+The sixth prototype had a different front roof window with two panes instead of three and a single panorama window (the older prototypes had a double front window).
 In the inner space, mesh shelves over the seats were installed, so the passengers had an option to store their luggage.
 Curtains on the windows helped to keep the heat influx low.
 On the front, a big “L” letter appeared instead of the lettering “Lviv”.
 The letter “L” on the front became an important and distinctive symbol of all subsequent LAZ bus models.

 Seventh prototype

-The last prototype, and further development of the sixth one, was created in December 1957.
-It was more a tourist as a suburban version, with a high level of comfort.
-After the year 1957 the suburban and tourist versions were separated from the 695 line and got an independent model designation 697.
+The last prototype, a further development of the sixth one, was created in December 1957.
+It was more of a tourist bus than a suburban version, offering a high level of comfort.
+After 1957 the suburban and tourist versions were separated from the 695 line and received an independent model designation 697.

 LAZ-695B (1958-1964)

-LAZ-695B is the second serial modification and was produced from Mai 1958 until 1964.
+LAZ-695B is the second serial modification and was produced from May 1958 until 1964.
 There were a lot of interesting special sub modifications.